psykomal/psygo/content/posts/why-learn-compilers/index.md.md

 But why learn compilers, if I am never gonna use them right?
 This question bothered me and kept me searching for answers.
 This post is the **compilation** (haha!) of my research so far.

 1. **It's fun and deeply satisfying in itself**.
 For the sheer joy of it.
-Demystify our tools. and Flow
+Demystify our tools.
+And Flow

 	Let's get the main thing out of the way.
 It's deeply human to get to the heart of anything we love.
 As a programmer or yet a craftsman, we care about the tools we use and a compiler is a tool we use all the time, often without realizing it.
 As Phil Eaton says on the [**Spirit of Building**](https://letters.eatonphil.com/2023-01-01-letter-to-a-frontend-developer-asking-about-database-development.html) -